What is Inherited Family Trauma?

 • exclusion within the family system

-A family may avoid discussing a painful event, yet later generations continue feeling its effects.
+A child may grow up sensing fear that is never spoken about.
+A family may avoid discussing a painful event, yet later generations continue responding to its emotional effects.

-Family secrets often play a significant role in the transmission of inherited trauma.
 When painful experiences remain hidden, denied, or rarely discussed, later generations may still respond to their emotional effects without understanding their origins.
-Family Constellations explores how secrecy, silence, and concealment can become part of what is passed forward through the family system.

 Unresolved Trauma Continues Through Relationships

-Children may unconsciously carry emotional burdens connected to:
+Later generations may unconsciously become connected to:

 • traumatized parents or grandparents